diceccoj/tier-it/README.md

 Creative Commons CC BY 3.0
 https://creativecommons.org/licenses/by/3.0/

-Music:
+Tools:
+Godot: Game Engine
+Google Firebase: Used Firestore for user and room data management
 GodotFirebase: Extension by GodotNuts on Github

 ## Notice
 Any assests not made by Jonathan DiCecco have beem found on royalty-free websites.
-If you have a problem with your content being in this game, please contact me at jonathan.dicecco@outlook.com.
+If you have a problem with your content being in this game, please contact me at draaco80@gmail.com.

 If rooms and/or people become meanspirited or hateful, my best advice is that you leave the room.
 If necessary, you can contact the email above to have further action taken.
 Otherwise, I am not responsible.